-We consider a Janus cylinder of circular cross section with radius $a$, infinitely long and oriented along the $z$-axis as shown in Fig.~\ref{fig:schematic_LBM}, The cylinder is embedded in vacuum (dielectric permittivity $ \varepsilon_0$, and magnetic permeability $\mu_0 $).
-The cylinder is divided into two halves with distinct dielectric properties.
-In this study, we consider two types: metallo-dielectric and dielectric Janus cylinders.
-For metallo-dielectric Janus cylinders, one half (region $III$) is a perfect electric conductor (PEC), while the other (region $II$) has a dielectric constant $\varepsilon_{r_1}$.
-For dielectric Janus cylinders, the two halves have different dielectric constants $\varepsilon_{r_1}$ (region $II$) and $\varepsilon_{r_2}$ (region $III$).
-Here, $\varepsilon_{r_1}$ and $\varepsilon_{r_2}$ are defined relative to the surrounding medium, which is vacuum.
+We consider a circular Janus cylinder of radius $a$, infinitely long along the $z$-axis, as shown in Fig.~\ref{fig:schematic_LBM}.
+The cylinder is embedded in vacuum (permittivity $\varepsilon_0$ and permeability $\mu_0$) and consists of two regions with distinct dielectric properties.
+Two configurations are studied: (i) a metallo-dielectric Janus cylinder, where one half (region III) is a perfect electric conductor (PEC) and the other (region II) has dielectric constant $\varepsilon_{r_1}$, and (ii) a dielectric Janus cylinder, where the two halves have dielectric constants $\varepsilon_{r_1}$ (region II) and $\varepsilon_{r_2}$ (region III), respectively.
+In both cases, the surrounding vacuum constitutes region I.

-The cylinder is illuminated by a monochromatic plane wave of wavelength $\lambda$ with transverse-magnetic (TM$^z$) polarization, incident at an angle $\phi_0$ relative to the Janus interface (Fig.~\ref{fig:schematic_LBM}).
-The incident electric field is aligned along the $z$-axis and is given by
+The cylinder is illuminated by a monochromatic plane wave of wavelength $\lambda$ with TM$^z$ polarization, incident at an angle $\phi_0$ relative to the Janus interface.
+The incident electric field is polarized along the $z$-axis and can be expressed as